A personalised, student-centred approach to learning

 We will also put in place appropriate access arrangements for examinations and support with the assessment for these as necessary.
 There are no additional charges for Access Arrangements.
 These are implemented in alignment with relevant regulations.
 These are strictly adhered to, and not all desired access arrangements can be implemented or be approved.
 For more information, please contact the Admissions Team or the SENDCo

-New for 2025/26!
-We are introducing small group sessions to provide an additional choice of support for those students who might benefit from some focussed intervention with the ILC but who might not need the intensive support of a 1:1 session.
+Our small group sessions provide support for those students who might benefit from some focussed intervention with the ILC but who might not need the intensive support of a 1:1 session.
 These sessions will be in groups of a maximum of 4 students and will be focussed on those students’ shared areas of need.

 • Cognition & Learning – focussing on reading, writing, spelling, developing working memory, assistive technology and wellbeing.
 Time and support to work on Prep and Coursework.